siberianfox/tinygwiki/Sending-Data-to-TinyG-using-RX-Packet-Mode.md

 ####A Few Things To Be Aware Of

 - Each (non-null) request line sent generates a response - an `{r:...}` response line.
-Since the system is now counting packets (and not bytes) the number of packet slots available will go up by exactly 1 for each request.
+Since the system is now counting packets (and not bytes) the number of packet slots available reported in the response footer will go up by exactly 1 for each request processed.

 - Status reports `{sr:...}`, exception reports `{er:...}` and single character commands `!, %, ~, ^x` do not affect the packet slot count.